Our values at Flying Fish studio

 - Annie (child), December 2018

-Booking now open for January 2019 afterschool workshops
+Booking now open for Spring 2019 afterschool workshops

 Flying Fish studio is a beautiful space, created with relaxation, playfulness and freedom at its heart.
 In the studio, I create a supportive space where children are encouraged to experiment, and are free to imagine and create using lots of different media.
 I have been trained in Montessori education and run the afterschool workshops based on these principles - they are based on a child-centred approach, valuing the enjoyment of the process, having fun, and seeing where it takes each of us as individuals; where children are encouraged to grow as able and independent young people and take responsibility in caring for their environment.